turingschool-examples/whats-cookin-starter-kit/README.md

 ## Context:
 Each member of our group has been in Turing for 3 months.
+(Mod2, week 3)

 ## Where you can find the spec:
 https://frontend.turing.edu/projects/whats-cookin-part-one.html